All events

 Équation à un Inconnu is at once a defining moment and an obscure episode of gay erotic cinema.
 Its director, Francis Savel – an artist who worked largely within the margins of 1970s and 80s French New Wave and adult film production – sets his images to a pulsing synth score.
 In the film, we follow a young motorcyclist through a series of erotic encounters that circle around desire, memory, and the search for another, the “unknown” of the title.
 The year that followed would bring the first recorded cases of AIDS, giving Savel’s elegy of bodies an unintended prophetic weight.

-4. Kissable Screens: The Garden Cadences
+5. Kissable Screens: The Garden Cadences

-Filmhuis Cavia, Amsterdam
+Filmhuis Cavia, Van Hallstraat 52, Amsterdam

 Kissable Screens: The Garden Cadences

-Filmhuis Cavia, Amsterdam
+Filmhuis Cavia, Van Hallstraat 52, Amsterdam

 Jone is ready to fly.
 She finds herself at the beginning of something new, but before she moves on, there needs to be a closure.
 Jone is one of Mollies, the queer-feminist collective that had been living for a decade at a trailer park next to Ostkreuz, Berlin.
 The Garden Cadences traces their last summer before being evicted.